sophAi/arch_2013/stories/cv.rst

 _________________________________________________

-Research Interests
+RESEARCH INTERESTS
 ------------------

 Machine Learning
 ~~~~~~~~~~~~~~~~

-* Time series clustering [`1`_ and `6`_]
+* Time series clustering [`1`_, `6`_]
-* Pattern recognition [`1`_ and `2`_]
+* Pattern recognition [`1`_, `2`_]
 * Open data mining

 Pattern recognition and time series clustering techniques were applied to the mechanistic study of protein folding and unfolding [`1`_].
 Using pattern recognition, the shape of the composing residues of a protein can be converted into multiple time series functions of shape similarity.
 Therefore, one can perform time series clustering and segmentation analysis to study the correlation between residues, in order to understand the underlying mechanism of amyloid formation that are believed to be associated with brain disorders such as Alzheimer's disease, Parkinson's disease, and Bovine Spongiform Encephalitis.
 In future research this method will be used to scrutinize signatures from `Open Data`_ such as medical data, earthquakes, weather, traffic, economy, and particle physics data (`CERN Open Data`_).

 Pattern recognition is also popular in computer vision.
-To achieve precise and real-time hand gesture control, a histogram-based method with General Purpose GPU (GPGPU) acceleration technique was developed (`GestureCV`_).
+To achieve precise and real-time hand gesture control, a histogram-based method with graphics processing units (`GPU`_) acceleration technique was developed (`GestureCV`_).
 The goal is to understand how intelligence recognizes objects and makes decisions.
 More statistical and dynamical methods will be integrated into this system for more general recognition.

 High-speed Computation
 ~~~~~~~~~~~~~~~~~~~~~~

-* General purpose GPU [`2`_, `4`_, `5`_, `7`_, and `8`_]
+* General-purpose computing on graphics processing units (`GPGPU`_) [`2`_, `4`_, `5`_, `7`_, `8`_]
 * PC cluster [`1`_-\ `11`_]
 * Cloud computing

 Complexity and veracity are two major issues in Big Data processing.
 To facilitate this challenging task, one seeks for any possible solution from conventional PC clustering to modern cloud computing.
-For example, a genetic algorithm can be accelerated by more than 10 times by utilizing PC cluster computation (PTMBHGA).
-Moreover, the GPGPU technique can dramatically boost the performance to more than 100 times (CL-VAF).
-Ultimately it is hoped to adopt cloud computing techniques such as Hadoop and a distributed file system to extend our scope and ability for Big Data analysis.
+For example, a time series analysis can be accelerated by more than 10 times by utilizing PC cluster computation (`PTMD`_).
+Moreover, the `GPGPU`_ technique can dramatically boost the performance to more than 100 times (`CL-VAF`_).
+Ultimately it is hoped to adopt cloud computing techniques such as `Hadoop`_ and a distributed file system to extend our scope and ability for Big Data analysis.

 Data Visualization
 ~~~~~~~~~~~~~~~~~~

 Data visualization aims to communicate information clearly, efficiently, and interactively to common users using effective visual diagrams.
-Currently, I'm using Numpy and Matplotlib as the tools for data representation.
-In the future, web-based visualization technique such as HTML5 and JavaScript (ex: D3.js) will be implemented.
+Currently, I'm using `Numpy`_ and `Matplotlib`_ as the tools for data representation.
+In the future, web-based visualization technique such as HTML5 and JavaScript (ex: `D3.js`_) will be implemented.

-Open Source Projects
+_________________________________________________

+OPEN SOURCE PROJECTS
 ~~~~~~~~~~~~~~~~~~~~

 I'm interested in building tool chains from statistical sampling to model simulation.
 I enjoy programming very much and have spent a lot of time in software engineering.
 Smart phones and tablets are currently equipped with powerful CPUs and GPUs, but most of them are only used for gaming and web browsing.
 However, I saw the possibility of high-speed computation on these devices.
-This year I joined the IT industry to work on GPGPU techniques for mobile devices and embedded systems.
+This year I joined the IT industry to work on `GPGPU`_ techniques for mobile devices and embedded systems.
 I hope that one day these devices can become new computing resources to benefit science and education.

 All my programs were published by Open Source licenses, which are listed as follows: